voxel51/fiftyone/docs/source/teams/dataset_versioning.rst

 Snapshots
 _________

-Dataset Versioning in FiftyOne Teams is implemented as a linear history of **Snapshots**.
+Dataset Versioning in FiftyOne Enterprise is implemented as a linear history of **Snapshots**.
 A Snapshot captures the state of a dataset at a particular point in time as an immutable object.
 Compare this concept to creating commits and tags in a single branch of a version control system such as git or svn; a